Lecture 05: Probability and Statistical Inference

 • Non-parametric alternatives (Mann-Whitney U test)

-Practice Exercise 6: Creating Group Data
+Practice Exercise 6: Separate Group Data

 Note you need to test each groups separately…